 Figure 5.
 TNM Staging

-Prostate cancer is generally an adenocarcinoma.
-The degree of architectural abnormality on the biopsy is based on the Gleason Grade which is a scale of 1-5.
-One is close to a normal prostate gland (well differentiated) and 5 is poorly differentiated.
-The most predominant and the second most predominant pattern are then combined to formulate a Gleason Score and is commonly written as “primary+ secondary.”
+Prostate cancer is typically an adenocarcinoma, assessed by the degree of architectural abnormality on the biopsy which is based on the Gleason Grade (scale of 1-5).
+A grade of 1 indicates well-differentiated tissue similar to normal prostate glands, while 5 represents poorly differentiated tissue.
+The Gleason Score combines the most predominant and second most predominant patterns, commonly written as “primary+ secondary.”
 These are further divided into Gleason Groups 1 to 5 based on the 2016 guidelines from the International Society of Urological Pathology (ISUP; Table 3).

 Table 3: Gleason grade groups